ryanppal/ppn-blue-paper/README.md

 The Gateway provides limited direct access to the private net.
 It mainly provides data to the dashboard for authorities to access private data, verify policy and deploy smart contracts.
 The Gateway also assists the API to retrieve public data such as token amounts and basic policy information.
 It can also broadcast the latest confirmed block from the private layer to the public layer.
 Thus, SNs can use the confirmed block to validate transactions received from the end users.

 #### 3.2.2 Oracle
-Oracle are multiple trusted third-party sources which provide real-world data feeds to smart contracts.
+Oracles are multiple trusted third-party sources which provide real-world data feeds to smart contracts.
 Information such as flight delays, weather conditions, natural disasters etc can be obtained through the oracle.
 With that, smart contracts can automatically trigger upon reaching a stated number of verifications by oracles.

 #### 3.2.3 API
 PPN provides a public RESTful API which encourages developers to build applications on top of our protocol.
 API enables partners, other blockchain companies or anyone to integrate PPN products and expand the ecosystem.
 The API will include basic token functions such as querying or making transactions, as well as special functions like retrieving individual policy information from the blockchain and participating in mutual aid pools.